 The Treasure Deck represents the magic items and other valuables carried by the Monsters or hidden in the dungeon.
-Each Hero starts an Adventure with a Treasure Card.
+Each Hero starts an adventure with a Treasure Card.

 When your Hero defeats a Monster, draw a Treasure Card.
-You can only gain one Treasure Card per turn, no matter how many Monsters you defeat during that turn.
+You can gain only one Treasure Card per turn, no matter how many Monsters you defeat during that turn.